 Social Media – Companies are realizing they can’t ignore social media marketing.
 They must participate because their customers are looking for them there.
 And their competitors are likely doing everything they can to be found.

 Paid advertising on networks like Facebook and Twitter is exploding.
 Best of all, it’s affordable.
-The low cost of admission opens the door for small- to medium-sized businesses to participate.
-When combined with all the free ways to get publicity on social media, they can achieve a level of exposure and traffic that previously went only to their bigger competitors.
+The low cost of admission opens the door for small- to medium-sized businesses to participate and to effectively compete with bigger businesses.
+When combined with all the free ways to get publicity on social media, they can achieve a level of exposure and traffic that previously was out of their reach.

 Visibility isn’t the only benefit.
-Businesses are discovering that using social media gives them increased brand recognition, positions them as an industry authority, provides them with useful customer insights and improves their conversion rates.
+Businesses are discovering that using social media helps them engage with their customers.
+It also gives them increased name recognition, positions them as an industry authority, provides them with useful customer insights and improves their conversion rates.

 The opportunities available to businesses to attract customers via internet marketing are exploding.
 Keeping up can be a Herculean effort.
 But here’s the key: you don’t have to do them all, and you certainly don’t have to do them all at once!

-Develop your strategy or hire a marketing consultant to assist you and then get busy.
+Develop your strategy or hire a marketing consultant/copywriter to assist you and then get busy.
 There’s no better time than today to create, deliver, measure, analyze and repeat!